 - Do not have excessive condensation trapped within

-Condensation is the sign of a broken seal which may need replacing.
+Condensation is a sign of a broken seal which may need replacing.

 Review the condition of the frame, looking for lifting paint, cracks, or dents.
 Check the tension of the belt or chain.
-Lubricate the chain if needed.
+Also lubricate the chain if needed.
 Inspect the teeth of the sprockets confirming they are not hooked and are properly mounted.
-Replace broken or missing fasteners and tighten if loosened.
+Finally replace broken or missing fasteners and tighten if loosened.

 I really should not have to talk about riding gear, as safety is the key here, but I feel it necessary anyway:

-In conclusion Helmut, leather gloves, leather jacket/pants or jeans, riding boots and protective eyewear are things you should never ride without.
+In conclusion Helmet, leather gloves, leather jacket/pants or jeans, riding boots and protective eyewear are things you should never ride without.
 Start safe…. ride safe….. stay safe….